GEMTASK/shared-components/react-desktop/public/webdav/Let's Build a Language.md

 ## Abstract Syntax Tree

 Returning just the value of a number when we encounter a number while parsing doesn't give us the flexability we need to run a larger program.
-What we need to do is provide details of what we parsed.
+What we need to do is provide details of what we parsed, so that we have more information when we interpret the program.
 While parsing, we may also build a hierarchy of these things.
 That's where an *Abstract Syntax Tree*, or *AST* comes into play.

 ### Nodes